-It’s worth pointing out that you may have to pay a licence fee for using an API, and there’s a very good reason for that.
+It’s worth pointing out that you may have to pay a license fee for using an API, and there’s a very good reason for that.
 If a software provider has invested time and money into creating a product with comprehensive functionality, then allowing a third party to make use of this functionality for free would remove any requirement to buy their software.
 Anyone with programming knowledge could just create a simple web based UI that delivers all the same functionality, just by calling upon it with the API.
 The licence fee is therefore required to protect intellectual property.

 This is a more powerful and robust integration than XML and gives you much more functionality and is based around your business logic.
 You would use API if you want one application to make use of the functionality of another.

 Here’s a couple of examples of how others have done that: